cotes2020/jekyll-theme-chirpy/_posts/01AWS/CodeDevelop/2020-07-18-3CodeDeploy.md

 ---

-### <font color=red> Blue/Green deployment </font>
+### <font color=OrangeRed> Blue/Green deployment </font>

 One of the challenges of automating deployment is the cutover,
-- take software from the <font color=red> final stage of testing to live production </font>
+- take software from the <font color=OrangeRed> final stage of testing to live production </font>

 Blue/Green deployment
-1. <font color=red> test new hardware or applications without going fully into production </font>
+1. <font color=OrangeRed> test new hardware or applications without going fully into production </font>

-1. update the applications while <font color=red> minimizing interruptions caused by the changes </font> of a new application version.
+1. update the applications while <font color=OrangeRed> minimizing interruptions caused by the changes </font> of a new application version.

-1. CodeDeploy provisions your new application version alongside the old version <font color=red> before rerouting your production traffic </font>
+1. CodeDeploy provisions your new application version alongside the old version <font color=OrangeRed> before rerouting your production traffic </font>
    - After the green deployment is complete and functional, begin to shut down or upgrade the blue deployment.

-1. <font color=red> rapid roll back </font>
+1. <font color=OrangeRed> rapid roll back </font>
    - switching back to blue deployment if the green environment is not working properly.